Big Sean is starting his own record label after ‘Detroit 2’ | NME

 The rapper hosted a Q&A on Twitter earlier today (September 6), where fans were encouraged to submit questions under #AskBigSean.

-One user (@Mikeeasay) asked if he was still signed with Kanye West’s founding label G.O.O.D Music, to which Big Sean replied, “Yep!
+One user (@Mikeeasay) asked if he was still signed with Kanye West-founded label G.O.O.D Music, to which Big Sean replied, “Yep!
 I’m starting my own after this album though.
 Any artist u think I need to sign?
 It’s time!”

 Yep!
 I’m starting my own after this album though.
 Any artist u think I need to sign?
 It’s time! https://t.co/CemIZcC4nB